 While I'm a fan of certain gadgets, I'm not a tech wizard — and I prefer stories that go behind the screens.
 I've explored the Toronto-Waterloo corridor, reporting from the carefully-controlled spaces where Canadian companies have created BlackBerrys, this gesture-controlled armband and "living pictures."
-Recently, I met with a fellow prairie kid, Michele Romanow, who revisited her rise to fame on Dragons' Den, and I've explored strange social media trends.
+I've met with a fellow prairie kid, Michele Romanow, who revisited her rise to fame on Dragons' Den, and I've explored strange (see: disturbing) social media trends.

 In Shanghai, I looked at HP's growth strategies.
 In Dubai, I profiled the head of Microsoft Gulf, who had survived Lebanon's civil war only to find himself in the middle of war, again, in Kuwait.
 In Abu Dhabi, I covered both Steve Jobs' resignation and his passing.